zhuyuxiao/Chinese-cuisine/dataset/README.txt

 1) The name of file in the three folders describes the name of regional cuisine.
 2) Some information, like recipe_name, ingredient_name, cooking methods are all in Chinese.

-Please cite Yu-Xiao Zhu, Junming Huang, Zi-Ke Zhang, Qian-Ming Zhang, Tao Zhou, Yong-Yeol Ahn, Geography and similarity of regional cuisines in China, (2013), arxiv:1307.3185 if you use our dataset.
-Thanks.

 Updated by Yuxiao Zhu, 7/31/2013